-It is no secret that the COVID pandemic and the rise of virtual work from home culture has made lasting effects on the way that we fundraise.
-While direct mail and annual paper-based marketing campaigns continue to trend towards retirement in lieu of eMarketing, organizations that are open to savvy and new fundraising approaches and investing in technology have found new fundraising opportunities in social media fundraising, online events, merchandising, corporate/community partnerships, video engagement, and web marketing tactics.
+It is no secret that the Covid pandemic, technology innovation, and the rise of remote work and social media has made lasting effects on the way that we fundraise.
+Modernly, annual giving, telemarketing, phone campaigns, and direct marketing approaches continue to trend down in effectiveness and return.
+Conversely, organizations implementing new fundraising approaches and investing in technology have found new fundraising opportunities in social media fundraising, online events, merchandising, corporate/community partnerships, video engagement, and web marketing tactics.

 If you find yourself, and your organization, in an absolute need to find a revolutionary way to bring in new income, the following ideas could help you to start the creative ideas flowing.
 However, before we discuss specific nonprofit fundraising strategies and ideas, it is imperative we set the stage for the mindset your organization will need to embrace in order to charge forward successfully into the future!

 Be willing to invest to make your success a reality.
 No matter your budget size, be ready to commit to invest your available resources to improving your organization via expanding your fundraising.
-The number one reason nonprofits fail, and trend backwards in fundraising, is a lack of investment.
-Too few organizations set the fundraising department as their main priority.
+The number one reason nonprofits fail or trend downwards in fundraising, is a lack of investment.
+Too few organizations set their fundraising department as their main priority.
 Nor do they realize that the more staff, and better outfitted this department is, the more impact they will be able to make towards their mission.
-This would not happen as frequently in the for-profit sector.
-For-profit organizations know that they have to have fully functioning sales teams and marketing approaches to be successful.
-Unfortunately, most nonprofit organizations under invest in their Development department, have overworked staff, who do not have enough time to leverage all the corporate, major gifts, grant and event-based income potential out there.
+This mistake does not happen as frequently in the for-profit sector in sales departments.
+For-profit organizations know that they have to have fully functioning business development teams and robust marketing approaches in order to be successful.
+Unfortunately, many nonprofit organizations underinvest in their development department or have overworked staff who do not have enough time to even start to leverage the corporate, major gifts, grant and event-based income potential they are already aware of.
 In addition, organizations that pay competitive wages to their development staff have considerably less turnover.
 They can attract staff that have a record of accomplishment and will be more successful.
-If your organization is under market on your Fundraising salaries, this will highly correlate with limited growth of your current fundraising success and will slow the potential growth of your organization and mission impact.
+If your organization is under market on your fundraising salaries, this will highly correlate with limited growth of your current fundraising success and will slow the potential growth of your organization and mission impact.

 Visualize success and know where you want to go.
 No fundraising event, plan, or individual strategy should ever be created without an established vision/goal and what it takes to get there.
 You should establish the (1) the amount you are trying to raise, (2) how this fundraising fits into your strategic plan and organizational goals, (3) what the funds will be used for, and (4) how may donations and or grants you will need to gain, (5) what resources you will need to achieve this, (5) a timeline and benchmarks, (6) the approaches / reasons donors, partners or corporations will be compelled to give to your organization, and (7) who is responsible for delivering the outcomes.
-Without an understanding of where you are, and where you are going, fundraising is not fully effective.
-Even if a rough draft, make sure to write down these key points and have organizational awareness about what you are trying to all achieve together!
+Without an understanding of where you are, and where you are going, fundraising plans are not fully effective or achievable.
+Even if only a short plan, make sure to write down these key points and have organizational awareness about what you are trying to all achieve together!
 Consider what other organizations like yours are being successful at.
 Who is making waves and growing the most?
 Who is fundraising the best in the sector?
 What are they doing you can learn from?
 What about other types of organization in the nonprofit sector?

 Commit and execute.
 Choose a plan or strategy and stick to it.
 Realize your goals through completion.
 Do not be swayed off course and do not allow the organization to invest less than the amount of funds and resources that would bring success.
 Be smart and see your strategy through to completion.